pavliuko/xcode-behaviors/README.md

 ### Open Project in Cursor
 **Script**: `open-in-cursor.sh`

-Opens the entire Xcode project/workspace in Cursor and navigates to the currently active file at the exact cursor position (line and column).
+Opens the entire Xcode project/workspace in Cursor and navigates to the currently active file at the exact caret position (line and column).

 **Features:**
 - **Smart file detection**: Uses Xcode's window title to identify the currently active file
-- **Precise cursor positioning**: Maintains exact line and column position from Xcode
+- **Precise caret positioning**: Maintains exact line and column position from Xcode
 - **Automatic project detection**: Finds project root by locating `.xcodeproj` or `.xcworkspace` files
 - **Comprehensive error handling**: Provides clear feedback for common issues
 - **No delays needed**: Single command execution for optimal performance